kalkspace/getraenkekasse-tablet-setup/README.md

 ## Install kiosk

-For ansible to work you first need to manually install `sudo` and add `mete-mgmt` to the `sudo` group in /etc/group.
+For ansible to work you first need to manually install `sudo` and add `getraenkekasse-mgmt` to the `sudo` group in /etc/group.

+After that adjust the IP in `inventory.ini`.
+Be sure to check public_hostname.
+For local development use "localhost".
+Otherwise "getraenkekasse.kalk.space".

 `ansible-playbook tablet.yml -v -i inventory.ini --ask-pass -K`

+## Post work

+Finally once the kiosk is running, attach a keyboard, hit ctrl-+ a few times so zoom level is ok

+(should be automated)

+## Unsolved problems

+- rebooting hangs